jrfnl/rfcs/text/0000-docs-always-use-return-tag.md

 When this standard is accepted, all new function docblocks being introduced into WordPress Core should comply with the updated standard.

-Once the tooling is in place, a one-time fixer run can be executed to automatically add missing `@return void` tags and where necessary, to add a blank documentation line above the `@return` tag line.
+Once the tooling is in place, a one-time fixer run can be executed to automatically add missing `@return void` tags and where necessary, to add a blank docblock line above the `@return` tag line.

 ### Userland WordPress projects